CodecoolBase/diligent-academy-backend-sql-basics/tasks.md

 ## Task 3: Practice the joins (Data Query)

+Create queries to execute the following tasks.

+Save the queries to the `task3.sql`.

 - Show the pet's kind's name next to the pet.
 - Match made in heaven: Show the pet's owner's name next to the pet.
 Show only the pets who has an owner.
 - Wild pets among us: Show the pet's owner's name next to the pet.
 Show those pets too who does not have an owner (but do not show the owners who does not have pets).